prideout/heman/README.md

 ## Roadmap

 Here are some to-be-done items:
+- **heman_lighting_compute_occlusion** is not yet implemented.
+- Provide gamma decode and encode functions.
+- Provide a way to compute noise normals analytically.
 - **heman_image_sample** doesn't do any interpolation.
-- We should provide gamma decode and encode functions.
-- **heman_lighting_compute_occlusion** is not yet implemented.
 - If we need more string handling, we can integrate [SDS](https://github.com/antirez/sds).
 - Create a simple C++ wrapper in a top-level folder called `bindings`.
 - Create a Python wrapper in `bindings` that uses **boost.python** and provides docstrings.